 To effectively compare electricity and gas tariffs, you need to know how tariffs work.
 It doesn’t sound gripping, but it is the key to finding the best gas and electricity prices.
 Your average consumer doesn’t pay that much attention to their tariff.
 Be honest, do you know, off the top of your head, which energy tariff you are on?
 Do you ever really look at the bill?

 We’re guessing it’s a no – who has time for that, right?

 But looking at how much you’re spending on energy and comparing electricity and gas tariffs your energy supplier is offering you to what they offer new customers – and then to what other providers could offer you – could be the first step to saving you money.
 You can do this yourself – warning, this is time-consuming and pretty dull.
 “Sorry Mark, can’t make it tonight, I need to compare electricity and gas prices…”.
-Or, leave it to comparison sites like Switchcraft to find you the best electricity deals and gas tariffs.
+Or, leave it to an auto switching service like Switchcraft to find you the best gas and electricity deals tariffs.

 First steps to compare electricity and gas plans

 First up, you need to have a basic understanding of tariffs.
 Essentially, an energy tariff is just a pricing structure for energy usage.
 It dictates how much your provider will charge you for energy used.
 But there are a surprising number of options to choose from – standard, green, fixed, feed-in.
 The most important thing is that you get a deal that suits you.

 Some providers may give their deals swanky names, but most deals will sit under the categories below.
 From green tariffs, to prepayment tariffs, we’ve broken down some of the most common offerings to help give you an overview.